kosamad/the-meadow-project/README.md

 * Friendly Name: Used for display purposes on the site.
 * Event Date and Time: Set using a date and time box.
 * Duration: Specifies how long the event lasts (hours)
-* Price: The initial price of the event.
+* Price: The price of the event.
-* Description: A detailed description of the product to provide customers with more information.
+* Description: A detailed description of the event to provide customers with more information.
 * Image: The image associated with the product.
 * Image Alt Text: Provides descriptive text for the image.
 * Is Active Checkbox: As above for products.

 Helper text is inlcuded where the user might need more information on how to set a specific field and required fields are denoted by an *

 **Edit/Delete Products, Events and Product Variants**